laravel/docs/billing.md

         //
     }

 The `subscribedToProduct` method may be used to determine if the user is subscribed to a given product based on a given Stripe product's identifier.
+In Stripe, products are collections of prices.
 In this example, we will determine if the user's `default` subscription is actively subscribed to the application's "premium" product.
 The given Stripe product identifier should correspond to one of your product's identifiers in the Stripe dashboard:

     if ($user->subscribedToProduct('prod_premium', 'default')) {
         //